sslyu/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/retirement.md

 #### Retiring Virtual Machines and Instances
 {: #retiring_virtual_machines_and_instances}

 When a virtual machine or instance is no longer required, it can be retired.
-Once a virtual machine or instance reaches its retirement date, it is immediately shut down and not allowed to restart.
-If an attempt to restart is made, {{ site.data.product.title_short }} will shut down the virtual machine or instance.
+When a virtual machine or instance reaches its retirement date, it is immediately shut down and not allowed to restart.
+If an attempt to restart is made, {{ site.data.product.title_short }} shuts down the virtual machine or instance.

-There are three built-in policies involved with retirement:
+There are three built-in policies that are involved with retirement:

-- If the virtual machine or instance reaches its retirement date, it will be stopped even if it is running.
+- If the virtual machine or instance reaches its retirement date, it is stopped even if it is running.

-- If a retired virtual machine or instance is requested to start through {{ site.data.product.title_short }}, the virtual machine or instance will not be allowed to start.
+- If a retired virtual machine or instance is requested to start through {{ site.data.product.title_short }}, the virtual machine or instance is not allowed to start.

-- If a provider starts a retired virtual machine or instance outside of {{ site.data.product.title_short }}, the virtual machine or instance will be stopped.
+- If a provider starts a retired virtual machine or instance outside of {{ site.data.product.title_short }}, the virtual machine or instance is stopped.

 {{ site.data.product.title_short }} provides a number of ways to retire a virtual machine or instance:

 - By using the allocated buttons in the {{ site.data.product.title_short }} console.

-- When creating a provision request, a retirement date can be set up.
+- When you are creating a provision request, a retirement date can be set up.

 #### Using the Console to Retire a Virtual Machine
 {: #using_the_console_to_retire_a_virtual_machine}